xiaoyang-sde/knowledge-base/docs/data-structures/25-minimum-spanning-trees.md

 ### Implementation

 Adding an edge to MST means that add the edge to the ArrayList and connect the two vertices in the `WeightedQuickUnion`.
-If the two vertices are already connected, the edge should be ingored since adding it will create a cycle.
+If the two vertices are already connected, the edge should be ignored since adding it will create a cycle.

 ```java
 public class KruskalMST {